 Sally Blount is the Michael L. Nemmers Professor of Strategy at the Kellogg School of Management at Northwestern University, where she is also a proud alumna and former dean.
 An internationally recognized thought leader in management and business education, Blount is a highly rated professor and sought-after speaker on leadership development, board governance and organizational transformation.

-Blount sits on the board of two Fortune 500 companies, Abbott Laboratories and Ulta Beauty, as well as the board of the Joyce Foundation.
+Blount sits on the board of two Fortune 500 companies, Abbott Laboratories and Ulta Beauty, as well as the boards of the Joyce Foundation and the Economic Club of Chicago.
 She is also a member of the Finance Council of the Archdiocese of Chicago, where she is part of the team working with the Cardinal to re-envision leadership development for priests.

 Blount is the mother of three now-adult children, Melissa, Haley and Cameron, and daily companion to two dogs, Remi and Rebel Joe.